📚

 In the previous section, we looked at qualitatively analyzing chemical reactions.
 Now, we’ll learn how to quantitatively analyze reactions using stoichiometry!
 It may seem like a lot of math at first, but once you do more practice, you’ll be more confident and become a stoichiometry master 👨🏫

-You can find mole ratios by looking at a chemical reaction🧪.
+1 mole = molar mass (Each element’s is on the periodic table.
+Hydrogen’s is 1.008 g/mol) You can find mole ratios by looking at a chemical reaction🧪.
+The coefficients of the reaction represent the ratio of molecules necessary in order for the reaction to complete.
 In the reaction below, 1 mole of C2H5OH (ethanol) and 1 mole of oxygen gas are needed to produce 2 moles of carbon dioxide and 3 moles of water.
 A sample mole ratio would be 1 mole of O2 to 2 moles of CO2.
-Keep in mind that 2 moles of CO2 to 1 mole of O2 would mean the same thing even though this may seem backward.
+Keep in mind that 2 moles of CO2 to 1 mole of O2 would mean the same thing.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-kcQyier9BlDv.JPG?alt=media&token=4d38ecc4-5e07-43f4-a47c-2d0affcb18c9

-How many moles of potassium metal is required to fully react with 11.6 moles of water?
+How many moles of potassium are required to fully react with 11.6 moles of water?

 Step 1